Reading time: 5 min.

 Dr. Michael May (FRCS)

-Updated on April 6, 2024
+Updated on June 19, 2024

 Minoxidil helps improve the symptoms of hair loss stemming from lots of different conditions, including androgenetic alopecia, alopecia areata, and telogen effluvium.
-But it is associated with certain side effects, including an itchy scalp.
+However, it is associated with certain side effects, including an itchy scalp.

 13.8% of patients report experiencing an itchy scalp when using Minoxidil [1].
 So what can you do if Minoxidil is making your scalp itch?